45 mins-1¼ hours

-About 1-1½kg cleaned octopus
+- 1-1.5kg cleaned octopus

-1-2 red chillies, sliced in half
+- 1-2 red chillies, sliced in half

-4 cloves of garlic, whole but crushed
+- 4 cloves of garlic, whole but crushed

-1 large bunch of continental parsley
+- 1 large bunch of flat leaf parsley

-½ tsp salt
+- ½ tsp salt

-150ml extra virgin olive oil
+- 150ml extra virgin olive oil

-1 x 660g jar of butter beans, drained
+- 1 x 660g jar of butter beans, drained

-6 piquillo peppers (about 100g), sliced
+- 6 piquillo peppers (about 100g), sliced

-2 lemons, cut into segments
+- 2 lemons, cut into segments

-Cut the tentacles off the octopus just below the eyes and then cut the head away from just above.
+Freezing the octopus will help tenderise the flesh, but be sure that it is completely thawed before cooking.
+Cut the tentacles off just below the eyes and then cut the head away from just above.
 Throw away the eye section and push your little finger through the centre of the tentacles to remove the little thorn-like beak.

+Take a small saucepan and pack in the octopus’ head and tentacles with the chillies, garlic, parsley stalks (keeping the leaves for the salad), salt and the olive oil.
 The octopus should be almost covered by oil.
 Cover and place the pan on a really gentle heat, just a low simmer, for anything between 30 mins and 1 hour, until the flesh is tender when prodded with a fork.

 Meanwhile, pour the beans onto a large serving dish and sprinkle with the sliced peppers and parsley leaves.